 This option is a hybrid of hourly and live-in care services.
 The live-in schedule stays the same, with the two caregivers splitting the 7-day week.
 Additionally, you have a caregiver come in to cover the night shift, usually a ten-hour shift.

-In this example there would be a total four caregivers in the home each week, while 24-hour cases can have 6-8 caregivers on a case, depending on scheduling, which some families find overwhelming, and you can read more about those pros and cons in our private home care guide.
+In this example, there would be a total of four caregivers in the home each week, while 24-hour cases can have up to eight caregivers on a case, which some families find overwhelming.

 This option is less costly than directly going to a 24-hour case.